Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 ## Amazon Web Services (AWS)

 The Amazon Elastic Compute Cloud service is another perfect fit for on-demand load testing.
-XLT agents can easily be run from EC2 instances.
-But without a helpful tool, configuring the master controller to use the new agents can be a tedious job, especially if many agent machines are involved, as it includes to manually get the current IP address of each machine and create a corresponding line in the mastercontroller’s configuration.
-XLT ships with a simple command line tool that simplifies the handling of Amazon EC2 instances in general: the **ec2_admin**.
+XLT tests can easily be run from EC2 instances.
+But without a helpful tool, starting and stopping multiple machines as well configuring the mastercontroller properties is a lot of work.
+XLT comes with a simple command line tool that simplifies the handling of Amazon EC2 instances: the **ec2_admin**.
 It provides the following functionality:

--   start new instances (with only a few options)
+-   start new instances
 -   stop running instances
 -   list running instances (and print a corresponding agent controller configuration ready to be pasted into `mastercontroller.properties`)